Bradhuxle/Unity-KitBashing-Tool/README.md

 # Unity KitBashing Tool
-OBJ Exporter for Unity prefabs and object kitbashing
+OBJ Exporter for Unity prefabs/mesh/object kitbashing

 If you’re a lazy bum (like most of us 😏) and don’t want to spend hours learning Blender — this tool’s got you covered.